Blog posts

 Published:

-My paper “Asymptotic Linearity of Consumption Functions and Computational Efficiency” with Qingyin Ma got accepted at Journal of Mathematical Economics.
-The main result is that when the marginal utility function is regularly varying (behave like a power function), the consumption function in optimal savings problem becomes asymptotically linear and we characterize the asymptotic slopes.
-Initially this paper was part of a bigger project with Ma & Toda (2021), but we split the paper in two to keep them focused and at manageable lengths.
-The JET paper treats only the case with CRRA (constant relative risk aversion) utility but has an economic application.
-The JME paper assumes regular variation plus some technical condition and discusses computational efficiency.
+My paper “Asymptotic Linearity of Consumption Functions and Computational Efficiency” with Qingyin Ma has been accepted for publication in Journal of Mathematical Economics.
+The main result is that when the marginal utility function is regularly varying (behaves like a power function), the consumption function in the optimal savings problem becomes asymptotically linear, and we characterize the asymptotic slopes.
+Initially, this paper was part of a larger project with Ma & Toda (2021), but we split it into two to keep them focused and at manageable lengths.
+The JET paper treats only the case with CRRA (constant relative risk aversion) utility, but it has an economic application.
+The JME paper assumes regular variation, along with some technical conditions, and discusses computational efficiency.

 Paper accepted